Misogyny in ice hockey: Media coverage

 Attempts to promote the growth of women's hockey media coverage have often been met with resistance.
 One often-presented argument is that women's hockey does not deserve media coverage because nobody would watch it if it did get coverage.
 Canadian professor Courtney Szto has spoken out against that argument by noting that a number of sporting events only significantly after they received widespread coverage, including the IIHF World Juniors.
 She has also pointed out that the 2019 Clarkson Cup finals, one of three CWHL games broadcast on TSN in the 2019–20 season, received ratings comparable to other sports broadcasts on the network such as Premier League games.
 The NWHL became the first North American professional women's hockey league to sign a broadcasting deal with a rights fee when they signed a three-year deal with Twitch in 2019.
 In 2018, C More had signed a deal with the SDHL to broadcast 12 games during the 2018–19 season.

 Women also face higher barriers to entering the sport as journalists, often facing discrimination.
-Andi Petrillo, who became the first female reporter to travel on the Toronto Maple Leafs' team charter in 2006, stated that: Some people didn't care but some made my life hell because of my gender.
-If I was seen talking to a player, some reporters felt I was flirting.
-I was trying to get a story to tell; after all, I am a reporter!
-But because of my gender, I was flirting.
-I also learned there was a bet going on to see if I would get caught with a player before the NHL All-Star weekend and get fired.
+Andi Petrillo, who became the first female reporter to travel on the Toronto Maple Leafs' team charter in 2006, stated that: "Some people didn't care but some made my life hell because of my gender.
+If I was seen talking to a player, some reporters felt I was flirting."

 Lack of record-keeping

-Women's competitions also faces barriers to accessing statistics, which can affect coverage of the game, access to information on the sport for fans, and efforts by players and coaches to improve performance.
-It took until July 2015 for online hockey statistics website, Elite Prospects, to begin adding female players to their database for the first time.
+Women's competitions also face barriers to accessing statistics, which can affect coverage of the game, access to information on the sport for fans, and efforts by players and coaches to improve performance.
+In 2015, online hockey statistics website Elite Prospects began adding female players to their database for the first time.
 Sports data analyst Meghan Chayka has stated that "unless you show up on a box score in women’s hockey, traditionally it’s lost.
 Even a lot of the game tape is hard to find."